Frequently Asked Questions

 Do all the children follow the same programme?

 An individualised treatment profile is created for every child, following the initial assessment.
 A language therapist prepares each child’s session before every session.
 Targets are checked, and adjusted accordingly as the child progresses.
-High school children work on academic language and the language syllabus.
+High school children work on academic language.

 Who are the therapists and does each child have one designated therapist?